 Training required: client interaction training plus expected to bring experience or training based on content area

 Hours: 1 day per week (Mon-Thurs) from 10:30 am – 2:30 pm

 What is the job: meeting one-on-one with clients who are requesting financial assistance, assess the need and verify eligibility, research clarifying information (call utility or landlord), document assistance decision in database and in paper file, provide pledge documentation, offer additional resources.

-Home Delivery Volunteers
+Home Delivery Volunteers (now recruiting)